CVENT

 Design & Iteration

-I designed the initial flow for the Recommender, built on the hypothesis that users would easily find the CTA and understand session conflicts.
+I designed the initial flow for the Agenda Builder, built on the hypothesis that users would easily find the CTA and understand session conflicts.

-• Usability Testing (V1): Testing revealed key gaps between our hypothesis and user behaviour.
+• Usability Testing: Testing revealed key gaps between our hypothesis and user behavior.

 point number one